Terms and conditions

-2.12.1 Not to change rooms with any other occupier of the Building or anyone else and not to assign sub-let charge or part with or share possession of the Room or the Building or any part of it unless prior agreement in writing has been issued.
+2.12 This Agreement is personal to you.
+You must not change rooms with any other occupier of the Building or anyone else and not assign purport to assign deal sub-let charge or part with or share possession of the Room or the Building or any part of it unless prior agreement in writing has been issued by the University.

 Notices and communications